tunapanda/swagmap/BACKLOG.md

 Current
 -------

 * Create the controller.
 The controller should tell the model to load iself, then take the data from the model and populate the view.
 * Use [TinCanJS](https://github.com/RusticiSoftware/TinCanJS) to connect to the LRS to get data for which swagifacts that should be displayed as completed or not completed.

+  * Add the function `setXApiEndpoint(url, username, password)` to the model.
+This function should just store the information.
+  * Add the function `loadXApiData()` to the model.
+This function should look at the `object` for each `SwagItemModel` and make relevant calls to the xAPI backend.
+It should then look at the replies for those calls and make relevant updates to the `SwagItemModel`s.
+The the process is complete, the model should dispatch an `update` event.
+  * Make relevant tests for these functions.

 * Add a label to the swagifacts.

 Planned